railsadminteam/rails_admin/docs/list.md

 **Fields searching**

+* You can make a column non-searchable by setting the searchable option to false (1)
+* You can change the column that the field will actually search on (2)
+* You can specify a list of column that will be searched over (3)

+Belongs_to associations:

-You can make a column non-searchable by setting the searchable option to false (1) You can change the column that the field will actually search on (2) You can specify a list of column that will be searched over (3) Belongs_to associations : will be searched on their foreign_key (:team_id) or on their label if label is not virtual (:name, :title, etc.) you can also specify columns on the targetted table or the source table (see example) (4)
+* will be searched on their foreign_key (:team_id)
+* or on their label if label is not virtual (:name, :title, etc.)
+* you can also specify columns on the targeted table or the source table (see example) (4)
+* will not be searched unless `queryable` is set to `true`

 ```ruby
 RailsAdmin.config do |config|